 Measure out all of the remaining ingredients as they are listed in the ingredients list.

 Step 2 – Add to Slow Cooker

 Place all of the ingredients in your slow cooker, except for the optional toppings.

 Cover and cook for 8 hours on low, or 4 hours on high.

-You can also make this recipe in your Instant Pot.
+You can also make this recipe, and many of your favorite chili recipes, in your electric pressure cooker.
 Add all ingredients to the Instant Pot insert and stir to combine.
 Cook on manual pressure for 30 minutes.

 Step 3 – Shred Beef